accesscode-2-1/ice-cream-sandwich/unit-0/week-4.md

 **Alvin**

-* Last week's medium post:
+* Last week's medium post: https://medium.com/@ahhhlvin/reflections-f483aa3dd958
 * Last week’s goal:
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I was able to work successfully with other students to arrive at a general solution for the homework assignments!
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): Some challenges I faced was truly understanding how to start with some of the homework assignments, I overcame it by discussing with some of TA's!
-* What is your goal for next week?:
+* What is your goal for next week?: To better understand the dog example that Davis had us do on Saturday.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): understanding syntax when calling certain methods on certain objects

 **George**